munificent/craftinginterpreters/book/superclasses.md

 resulting closure to the current instance.

 The key <span name="field">difference</span> is *which* class we pass to `bindMethod()`.
-With a normal property access, we use the ObjInstances's own class, which gives us the dynamic dispatch we want.
+With a normal property access, we use the ObjInstance's own class, which gives us the dynamic dispatch we want.
 For a super call, we don't use the instance's class.
 Instead, we use the statically resolved superclass of the containing class, which the compiler has conveniently ensured is sitting on